zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Click the *REJECT button* at the top of the form to send this order request back to the store manager who submitted it.
 Thanks to the data associations you performed, by clicking the REJECT button, the *TaskOutcomeDataObject* is set to *REJECT*.

-    - Here is where we are in the process now.
-The execution of our process instance passed through the *Approved*? exclusive gateway and the workflow engine noticed that your condition for the *No* branch evaluated to *true* (*TaskOutcomeDataObject = “REJECT”*).
+    - Let's review where we are in the process instance now.
+The execution passed through the *Approved*? exclusive gateway and the workflow engine noticed that your condition for the *No* branch evaluated to *true* (*TaskOutcomeDataObject=“REJECT”*).
 So, the process instance followed the *No* flow.
 Your application is now waiting at the Resubmit activity for the store manager to revisit their order request: